gpwwjr/GECO/Docs/README.txt

 The top-level file is geco.tex.
 It will also be necessary to run BibTex to produce the bibliography, and makeindex to produce the index.

+Note that building the hyperlinked version of the documentation requires making some very simple edits to the geco.tex file.
+See the comments near the beginning of the file.